DJFPaul/grandMA2-Chataigne-Module/README.md

 - Change page (Integer)
 - Sync the modules **Active Page** to MA2

-*These features require ADMIN permissions for the user, as this uses the LUA functionality and MA2 will error with insuficient permissions.
+*These features requires the Web Remote user to have ADMIN rights set in MA, as this uses the LUA functionality and will error with insuficient rights.

 **Due to MA2 being able to fully lock up with very high request rates, sending of the fader value has a module sided **DYNAMIC** rate limiter.